-CRASAC recognise everyone is an individual and believes that each person should be able to describe their sexual orientation and gender identity in their own way – safe from judgement, prejudice or discrimination.
+We recognise that everyone is an individual who should be able to describe their sexual orientation and gender identity in their own way – safe from judgement, prejudice or discrimination.

-We will always use a person’s preferred pronoun, will never out someone’s trans status or unduly focus on their gender identity.
-Our workers will also never judge or scrutinise someone’s sexuality.
+We will always use your preferred pronoun, never out your trans status or unduly focus on your gender identity.
+Our workers will also never judge or scrutinise your sexuality.

 Common fears and concerns

-LGBTQ people often face abuse, threats and barriers to services because of their sexuality or gender identity – for example, some are thrown out of their family homes or rejected from their community or friendship groups.
-When LGBTQ people experience sexual violence on top of these experiences, it can make it especially hard to trust others’ and ask for help.
-These experiences mean LGBTQ people often:
+People who identify as LGBTQI+ often face abuse, threats and barriers to services because of their sexuality or gender identity – for example, some are thrown out of their family homes or rejected from their community or friendship groups.
+A sexual violence experience on top of this can make it especially hard to trust others and ask for help which means that people who identify as LGBTQI+ often: